Internships and Careers

 As an Intern working with the Director of Philanthropy, the tasks will focus on supporting MEDA’s development activities including communications, marketing, event planning, grant writing and other tasks related to funding initiatives.
 Ideal candidates are those who are pursuing a degree in nonprofit management, communications, marketing, or a related field.

-1. Undergraduate interns do not have direct contact with MEDA’s clients and will not serve as counseling roles.
+1. Undergraduate interns do not have direct contact with MEDA’s clients and will not serve in clinical roles.

 2. All of our undergraduate internships are unpaid, but provide the opportunity for valuable training.